openhab/openhab-docs/addons/bindings.md

       </td>
       <td>
         <p>
-        Most bindings developed for openHAB 1.x can also be used in openHAB 2.
-These bindings are connected directly to items by editing text files.
+        Most bindings developed for openHAB 1 can also be used in openHAB 2.
+        These bindings are connected directly to <a href="{{base}}/concepts/items.html">items</a> by editing text files.
         </p>
       </td>
     </tr>